The Pitfalls of KV Cache Compression: Towards Eviction Policies that...

 Any existing eviction policy can be adapted to be fair.
 Given a total cache budget $b$, we first allocate budgets for each partition proportionally to their size: $b_X = \text{round}(b \cdot \frac{n_X}{n})$ and $b_Y = \text{round}(b \cdot \frac{n_Y}{n})$.
 We then apply the underlying eviction logic (e.g., attention-based or position-based) independently to each partition, $S_X$ and $S_Y$, with their respective budgets, $b_X$ and $b_Y$.
 The final set of kept indices is the union of the results.
 This approach provides control over the compression process, enhancing the reliability of LLMs in multi-instruction scenarios.

 We adapt each eviction policy to make it fair (see \Cref{app:fair-policies} for technical details) and report the degradation curves in \Cref{fig:leakage-fair}.
 Similarly to whitelisting, fair eviction is able to lessen the degradation of defense at only a small cost to directive degradation.
-We further report additional experiments with respect to defense prompt leakage and kept entries percentage in \Cref{app:supp-exp}.